-Of course, it suffices then to pass to the limit with respect to the sequence number to obtain the desired solution (weak nonlinear stability procedure).
+Of course, it suffices then to pass to the limit to obtain the desired solution (weak nonlinear stability procedure).
 We then prove uniqueness of the limit in the Hoff class of solutions to get a convergence on the whole sequence.
 It should be noted that while the results given in the following are valid in the presence of a color function, they are interesting in their own right in the study of Navier-Stokes with temperature and without thermal conductivity.

-Since $\mu$ is not a constant but a discontinuous function, the simplest way to give meaning to "weak solution" of \eqref{cont}--\eqref{energ} and \eqref{crho} with initial conditions \eqref{inii} is the following :
+Since $\mu$ is not a constant but a discontinuous function, the simplest way to give meaning to "weak solution" of \eqref{cont}--\eqref{energ} and \eqref{crho} with initial conditions \eqref{inii} is the following:

 \begin{definition} The quadruplet $(c,\rho,\theta,u)\in L^\infty(0,T,L^\infty(\T))\times L^\infty(0,T,L^1(\T)) ^2\times L^1(0,T,W^{1,1}(\T))$ is called "weak solution" of \eqref{cont}--\eqref{energ} and \eqref{crho} if \eqref{cont}--\eqref{energ} and \eqref{crho} are satisfied in a distribution sense and the initial data \eqref{inii} in a weak sense. \end{definition}